 Thompsontown is a tiny borough located in the state of Pennsylvania.
 With a population of 621 people and just one neighborhood, Thompsontown is the 937th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Thompsontown is generally considered to be a blue-collar town.
-41.84% of the Thompsontown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Thompsontown, you'll notice that it is more blue-collar than most other communities in America.
+41.84% of Thompsontown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Thompsontown is a borough of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Thompsontown who work in office and administrative support (10.64%), food service (8.16%), and teaching (8.16%).

 A relatively large number of people in Thompsontown telecommute to their jobs.
 Overall, about 10.99% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small borough, Thompsontown does not have a public transit system used by locals to get to and from work.
+Thompsontown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Thompsontown who are college-educated is close to the national average for all communities of 21.84%: 17.89% of the adults in Thompsontown have a bachelor's degree or advanced degree.